zitadel/zitadel/docs/docs/examples/login/react.md

 Now that you have enabled authentication, you are ready to call add authorization to your application using ZITADEL APIs.
 To do this, [refer to the API docs](/apis/introduction) or check out [the ZITADEL Console code on GitHub](https://github.com/zitadel/zitadel) which uses gRPC to access data.

-For more information on how to create an Vue application, you can refer to [Vue](https://vuejs.org/guide/quick-start.html).
+For more information on how to create an Vue application, you can refer to [Create React App](https://github.com/facebook/create-react-app).
-If you want to learn more about the libraries wrapped by [@zitadel/vue](https://www.npmjs.com/package/@zitadel/vue), [read the docs for vue-oidc-client](https://github.com/soukoku/vue-oidc-client/wiki/V1-Docs).
+If you want to learn more about the libraries wrapped by [@zitadel/react](https://www.npmjs.com/package/@zitadel/react), read the docs for [oidc-client-ts](https://github.com/authts/oidc-client-ts).